DavidGiard/Presentations/presentations/Own-Your-Own-Career/README.md

 ## Abstract

 I have witnessed or committed many mistakes during my decades as a Software Engineer and Consultant at a number of companies.
-I will pack into this presentation as much advice as I can about managing your career, your manager, and your customer as you traverse the wilds of software engineering.
-I’ll start with ways to take ownership of your career and responsibility for achieving your goals; then, I will teach key lessons on working with your customer in a way that benefits you both.
+I will pack into this presentation advice about managing your career, your manager, and your customer as you traverse the wilds of software engineering.

+I'll begin with ways to take ownership of your career and responsibility for achieving your goals; then, I will teach key lessons on working with your customer in a way that benefits you both.

+This sessiono cotains essential information for developers at any career stage - from new grads navigating their first role to senior engineers planning their next decade.

 ## Slides